Halmahera rain forests

 The Halmahera rain forests is a tropical moist forest ecoregion in Indonesia.
 The ecoregion includes the island of Halmahera and neighboring islands, including Bacan, Morotai, the Obi Islands, Ternate, Tidore, Gebe, and many smaller islands.

 Geography

-Halmahera is the largest island in the ecoregion, with an area of 17,780 km².
+Halmahera is the largest island in the ecoregion, with an area of 17,780 km2.
 The islands are mountainous, and portions are volcanic in origin.
 Several volcanoes are still active, including Mount Gamkonora (1,560 m) the highest peak on Halmahera.

 The islands that make up the ecoregion are part of Wallacea, a group of islands that are part of the Australasian realm, but were never joined to either the Australian or Asian continents.
 The islands of Wallacea are home to a mix of plants and animals from both terrestrial realms, and have many unique species that evolved in isolation.
-The eastern boundary of the ecoregion follows Lydekker's Line, which demarcates the islands of Wallacea from the islands on the Australia-New Guinea continental shelf which were joined together during the ice ages when sea levels were lower.
+The eastern boundary of the ecoregion follows Lydekker's Line, which demarcates the islands of Wallacea from the islands on the Australia-New Guinea continental shelf which were joined during the ice ages when sea levels were lower.